Pawns are often thought of as the weakest pieces on the chessboard, but they can be powerful if used correctly.

 You can read more about this in my article what happens when a pawn reaches the other side.

-Pawns also capture in a special way which is known as “en passant“.
-In that whenever a pawn reaches its fifth row on the chessboard and the opponent pawn (on the adjacent column of the chessboard) moves two steps forward, then that pawn can capture the opponent pawn assuming it moved only one step.
+When a pawn reaches its fifth row on the chessboard, and the opponent’s pawn (on the two adjacent columns of the chessboard, moves two steps forward on its first move, then that pawn can capture the opponent pawn, diagonally as if it was in front of it.

-This is a special rule and a little complex to understand especially if you are a beginner.
-But don’t worry I have written an in-depth dedicated article on en passant which you can check out for further information on it.
+This is a special rule and a little complex to understand, especially if you are a beginner.

 Yes, a pawn can move forward without capturing as it is totally the player’s choice.
 However, a player is forced to capture with pawn if the player’s king is in check, and capturing the piece is the only way to save the king from the check.

-In simple words, check means when your king is in attack.
+In simple words, check means when your king is being attacked.

 Now, there’s a rule in chess that you can never ever make a move that puts or exposes your own king to check (attack).

 Read More: What happens if you put yourself in check?

 Also, once your king is in check, you can’t make any move unless that move saves your king from the check.